Labour Party lawmakers condemn Abure's arrest

 Mr Ogene criticised the timing of the arrest, which coincided with LP’s primary election preparation for the upcoming governorship election in Edo State.

-He characterised the development as a politically motivated charade that undermines the credibility of the police in matters involving the political class.
+He described the development as a politically motivated charade that undermines the credibility of the police in matters involving the political class.

 The LP caucus called on the Inspector General of Police, Kayode Egbetokun, to investigate the underlying issues, expressing concern about the negative portrayal by the police.